carmenbianca/report-liferay/plan.md

 An issue tracker is also an excellent platform for discussions that can be referred back to later.
 This is valuable even if there is no conversation partner.

+The issues, together with the requirements analysis, double as "definitions of done", which help focus the work on the needed areas.

 ## Development model